-Dr. Alan Blum is a family physician and professor of Family Medicine at the University of Alabama School of Medicine, Tuscaloosa.
-He is the first holder of the Gerald Leon Wallace Endowed Chair in Family Medicine at the University’s College of Community Health Sciences.
-One of the foremost authorities on tobacco problems, Dr. Blum is the Director of the University of Alabama Center for the Study of Tobacco and Society, which he established in 1999.
+Alan Blum, MD, is a family physician and professor of Family Medicine at the University of Alabama School of Medicine, Tuscaloosa Regional Campus.
+He is the first holder of the Gerald Leon Wallace Endowed Chair in Family Medicine at The University of Alabama College of Community Health Sciences.
+One of the foremost authorities on tobacco problems, Dr. Blum is the Director of The University of Alabama Center for the Study of Tobacco and Society, which he established in 1999.

 From 1977 to 2002, he directed DOC (Doctors Ought to Care), a national nonprofit organization that created pioneering strategies in the clinic, classroom and community to counteract tobacco use and promotion.
 He served on the faculty of the Baylor College of Medicine from 1987 to 1999.